 Yet this beloved musical had never been made into a movie.
 Why?
 Well, first of all, it is long.
 It was a miracle of science to transform Hugo’s 1300 page book into a 3-hour stage show.
 But a 3-hour movie?

 Also, the show is all singing and the lead character, Jean Valjean is on stage in almost every scene.
 How could you possibly make a movie out of this show without making major changes and making enemies of the millions of Les Mis fans?
 Where could you find the right actors who can also sing?

 Les Miserable The Movie

-Les Miserables combines three of my favorite things (a good love story, musical theater and Hugh Jackman) all into one fantastic ball of wonderfulness.
-The movie version of the Tony Award winning Broadway hit, opened on Christmas Day, with an all-star cast, including Hugh Jackman, Anne Hathaway, Russell Crowe, Amanda Seyfried and Eddie Redmayne.
+Les Miserables combines three of my favorite things: a good love story, musical theater, and Hugh Jackman all into one fantastic ball of wonderfulness.
+The movie version of the Tony Award-winning Broadway hit, with an all-star cast, including Hugh Jackman, Anne Hathaway, Russell Crowe, Amanda Seyfried, and Eddie Redmayne.

 Set in 1815 France, Les Miserables opens with an almost unrecognizable Hugh Jackman as Jean Valjean and a hundred other prisoners, pulling a massive ship in the driving rain.
 The song Look Down conveys the misery of their condition.

 Fortunately, director Tom Hooper knew better.
 The changes he made to the lyrics and to the plot were often additions for the original novel and were quite minor.
-Also Boublil and Schoenberg wrote a the supplemental music and an additional song, called Suddenly.
+Also, Boublil and Schoenberg wrote supplemental music and an additional song, called Suddenly.
 (Got to have something for that Original Song nomination.)

 This is my review of Les Miserables.
 There are spoilers and lots of them.